The Dartmoor Line is the first rail line to be reopened after 50 years under the Restoring your Railway initiative.

-Great Western Railway (GWR), a British train operating company owned by multi-national transport group FirstGroup, will run train services between Exeter and Okehampton, with a frequency of every two hours initially before improving to an hourly service from summer 2022.
+Great Western Railway (GWR), a UK-based train operating company owned by multi-national transport group FirstGroup, is operating train services between Exeter and Okehampton at a frequency of every two hours.
+Additional upgrade works are currently underway to introduce an hourly service from summer 2022.

 Dartmoor rail line details

-The Okehampton line will be the third rail line and the longest to be opened for regular passenger services in Devon and Cornwall in the last 100 years.
-The selected train services will stop at Exeter Central and Newton St Cyres.
+The Dartmoor line is the third rail line, and the longest, to be opened for regular passenger services in Devon and Cornwall in the last 100 years.

-Trains on the Dartmoor line will run between Okehampton, Crediton and Exeter St Davids.
-Stoppage at Crediton will ensure a regular service to Okehampton, while increasing train services between Crediton and Exeter.
-The reopening will allow passengers to reach Exeter St Davids in approximately 40 minutes.
+Trains on the Dartmoor line run between Okehampton, Crediton, and Exeter St Davids.
+Stoppage at Crediton ensures a regular service to Okehampton, while also increasing train services between Crediton and Exeter.
+Selected train services stop at Exeter Central and Newton St Cyres.
+The reopening allows passengers to reach Exeter St Davids in approximately 40 minutes.

 Dartmoor Rail Line upgrade details

-Benefits of Dartmoor line upgrade
+Benefits of the Dartmoor line upgrade

 Key players involved

-Project partners also include Devon & Cornwall Rail Partnership, and the Department for Transport.
+The project partners also include Devon & Cornwall Rail Partnership, and the Department for Transport.